Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Results for the Softwall Model

 \section{Results for the Softwall Model}

-In this section we do all the analysis of the previous section this time for the softwall model \cite{Karch:2006pv, Colangelo:2007pt,FolcoCapossoli:2016ejd}, characterized by a dilaton-like field $\Phi(z)$ whose profile we assumed to be of the form $\Phi(z) = kz^2$, where the dilaton constant $k$ was set equal $\frac{k}{(\sqrt{\sigma_s})^2} = -1$.
-In the softwall framework, we are assuming that there is no backreaction due to the dilaton-like field so that the equations of motions for this model are still given by \eqref{FieldEquations}, whose solution corresponds to \eqref{fBT}.
-In the following we present our results.
+In this section we do the entire analysis of the previous section this time for the softwall model \cite{Karch:2006pv, Colangelo:2007pt,FolcoCapossoli:2016ejd}, characterized by a dilatonlike field $\Phi(z)$.
+We assume the dilaton profile to be of the form $\Phi(z) = kz^2$, where the constant $k$ was set as $\frac{k}{(\sqrt{\sigma_s})^2} = -1$.
+Further, one can note that the soft wall linear spectrum persists in 2+1 dimensions, as has been shown in the Appendix of ref. \cite{Rodrigues:2017iqi}.
+There, one uses the dilaton constant k in units of the string tension.
+In this model we are also assuming that there is no backreaction due to the dilatonlike field so that the equations of motions for this model are still given by \eqref{FieldEquations}, whose solution corresponds to \eqref{fBT}.
+In the following we present our results for this model.

+We begin by presenting the behavior of the chiral condensate $\sigma$ as a function of the magnetic field $ B $ in the confining regime ($ T=0 $) for three fermion masses $m_q$.
+This result is shown in Figure \ref{fig:t0swdisk}.
+Unlike the results for the hardwall model in the previous section, one observes that the chiral condensate in the softwall model presents two different behaviors depending on the value of the magnetic field.
+These behaviors are separated by a pseudo critical magnetic field, $ B_c $, such that for $B<B_c $ we have a IMC phase and for $B>B_c $ we have a MC phase.

-Figures \ref{fig:6} and \ref{fig:7} show IMC and MC for the softwall model for both low and high temperatures and three fermion masses $\frac{m_q}{\sqrt{\sigma_s}} = 0.001, \, 0.01,\, 0.1$.
+Figures \ref{fig:6} and \ref{fig:7} show IMC and MC for the softwall model at finite temperature for both low and high temperatures and three fermion masses $\frac{m_q}{\sqrt{\sigma_s}} = 0.001, \, 0.01,\, 0.1$.
 In Figure \ref{fig:6} the temperature is $\frac{T}{\sqrt{\sigma_s}} = 0.005$, while in Figure \ref{fig:7} the temperature is $\frac{T}{\sqrt{\sigma_s}} = 0.200$.
-One should note that these two figures present a crossover between the two phases IMC and MC around a pseudo-critical magnetic field $B_c$ which depends on the temperature.
+One should note that these two figures present a crossover between the two phases IMC and MC around a pseudocritical magnetic field $B_c$ which depends on the temperature.
 Note that the comparison between Figures \ref{fig:6} and \ref{fig:7} also shows implicitly a chiral symmetry restoration since $\sigma$ decreases for an increasing temperature, for $B<B_c$.